rth/vtext/README.md

 ## License

-text-vectorize is release under the BSD 3-clause license.
+text-vectorize is released under the BSD 3-clause license.